 This device complies with Part 15 of the FCC Rules.
 Operation is subject to the following two conditions: (1) This device may not cause harmful interference, and (2) this device must accept any interference received, including interference that may cause undesired operation.

-This device is intended only for OEM Integrators of Mobile Equipment.
-The OEM integrators should be aware of the following important issues.
+This device is intended only for OEM Integrators.
+The OEM integrator should be aware of the following important issues.

 Labeling of the End Product